dacelee/moactruffle/README.md

 -----------------------

-Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
+Truffle is a development environment, testing framework and asset pipeline for MOAC, aiming to make life as an MOAC developer easier.
 With Truffle, you get:

 * Built-in smart contract compilation, linking, deployment and binary management.
 * Automated contract testing with Mocha and Chai.